moan0s/ILMO2/docs/dev/deployment.rst

 installation guides):

 * A SMTP server to send out mails, e.g. `Postfix`_ on your machine or some third-party server you have credentials for
-* A HTTP reverse proxy, e.g. `nginx`_ or Apache to allow HTTPS connections
+* A HTTP reverse proxy, e.g. `nginx`_ or Traefik to allow HTTPS connections
 * A `PostgreSQL`_ database server

 Also recommended is, that you use a firewall, although this is not a ILMO-specific recommendation.
 If you're new to